What is 8D Problem Solving? Complete Guide For 2025

 D4- Find the Root cause

 Identification of the root cause is very important.
 If it is properly identified, it can be acted upon and recurrence can be prevented from that root cause.
-The location of that root cause also needs to be identified.
-More than one root causes are responsible for the problem.

 To identify this we can use tools like root cause analysis, fishbone diagram, 5 why analysis, and Is/Is Not analysis.
 Well, you are familiar with other tools but Is/Is Not analysis is something new.
 Let me give you one example to show what this tool is…